-My counselling experience has encompassed working with people who have a wide range of mental health issues, including complex conditions; depression; anxiety; generalised anxiety disorder; stress; panic attacks; low self esteem; bereavement and loss; children and adults who have been abused; women and men experiencing domestic abuse; OCD; PTSD/trauma; addiction; eating and image issues; and people who are struggling to find a reason to stay alive.
+My counselling experience has encompassed working with people who have a wide range of mental health challenges, including complex conditions; depression; anxiety; generalised anxiety disorder; stress; panic attacks; low self esteem; bereavement and loss; children and adults who have been abused; women and men experiencing domestic abuse; PTSD/trauma; addiction; eating and image issues; and people who are struggling to find a reason to stay alive.
 I also have experience of counselling male and female clients who have experienced sexual assault and rape, working with both recent and historic assault and trauma.

 I have experience counselling women and men going through various life transitions; coming to terms with medical diagnoses including cancer; disability; menopause; ageing; death of a partner; miscarriage; infertility; relationship difficulties; children leaving home; divorce.
 Having worked as part of a Hospital Counselling Service, I also have experience of counselling carers of people who have had strokes, TIA's, heart attacks, as well as with clients coming to terms with a life changing medical diagnosis, pain management and loss of mobility.

-Increasingly, many clients find themselves facing work issues which impact on their relationships and lives, for example, through redundancy, loss of job and status, financial issues, bullying and harassment, a demanding work schedule.
+Increasingly, many people find themselves facing work issues which impact on their relationships and lives, for example, through redundancy, loss of job and status, financial issues, bullying and harassment, a demanding work schedule.
 Or it might be personal issues that are affecting how they carry out their work.
 I have experience of providing confidential counselling as a member of an in-house Occupational Health Counselling Service.
 However, I know that it is not always easy to talk with someone in HR or Occupational Health attached to your place of work.
 Private counselling, independent and not associated with the workplace, can be helpful as it is more arms length.

 In addition to the above, I have extensive experience of working with and counselling children, adolescents and families whose lives are affected by fostering or adoption.
-I offer a warm and supportive approach to those of you struggling to find the missing pieces of your jigsaws, confused about your identity, feelings of rejection, low self esteem, maybe issues of attachment.
+I offer a warm and supportive approach to those of you who are now adults, maybe struggling to find the missing pieces of your jigsaws, confused about your identity, feelings of rejection, low self esteem, and issues of attachment.
 For adoptive parents, you might be trying to come to terms with not being able to have birth children, the impact of fertility treatment on self and relationships, the challenges adopting a child can present.
 I am also experienced in counselling birth parents and offer a non judgemental space to explore the impact of losing a child.

 Areas of counselling I deal with